 Moreover, the outcome of natural genesis is a structured being that has, in turn, the ability to generate.
 For living things, “that to-which,” that is, the telos, can grow itself and generate offspring, while “that from-which,” that is, the material, is not headed toward itself, and neither grows itself nor generates offspring like itself.
 For this reason, the telos is more what it is—a generated source of generation—than the being from which it grows, which can merely generate things different than itself.
 The telos or shape, then, is more complete (entelecheia) than the material (Phys.
 II.1 193b7).41 But for a thing to come to be a nature, it must come to be as a whole.
 This means that being arranged in a particular pattern makes material into a source of a different kind: a unified nature.42

 Let us summarize this discussion of Empedocles: to argue, as Aristotle does, that to be a nature is to be a source is precisely not to change the basis on which Empedocles and Antiphon account for the processes of the world, but to use it to draw a different conclusion.
 Mixture and remixture are still basic genetic events, but Aristotle argues that some of these composites are genuine sources of generation.
-Everything without its own natural shape, for example, material, comes from one thing and goes into something else, while everything with a natural shape regularly emerges from genetic processes as their telos.
+Every source without its own natural shape, for example, material and technical skill, comes from one thing and goes into something else, while everything with a natural shape regularly emerges from genetic processes as their telos.
 Moreover, such shapes can generate other instances of themselves.

 Automatic Generation

 Aristotle conceives of the coming-to-be of nature, I am suggesting, as the coming-to-be of a form or structure whose coalescence turns it into a source, a dynamic, self-stabilizing structure that initiates change and generation.
+The Greek adjective “automatic” (automatos) means, as Dudley argues, “of its own accord,” or “without intervention,” and clearly overlaps with natural generation.
 I take Aristotle’s argument to be that automatic causes, no matter how they are constituted (e.g., whether they are independent causes or by-products of teleological causes), are at work in the natural world, and that they can accidentally give rise to complete beings, that is, to natures that are for the sake of something.43 Now I aim to show that Aristotle’s acceptance of spontaneous, automatic generation provides a strong motive for such a view, and a useful example of how it works in a way that is compatible with Empedoclean material causality.
-Even to those who dismiss the idea of spontaneous generation, such a theory of generation and teleology matters to the modern account, which holds that life spontaneously emerged from automatic, nonliving material processes billions of years ago.
+Even to those who dismiss the idea of spontaneous generation, such a teleological theory matters to the modern account, which holds that life spontaneously emerged from automatic, nonliving material processes.